rhysmoggs/ms3-final-cocktails/README.md

 - The users username presented in large text at the top of the page.
 - The 'Add Cocktail to My Cabinet' button under the username, when clicked advances to the 'Add Cocktail to My Cabinet' page.
 - A list of the specific users submitted cocktail recipes presented in card format, with purposefully limited but relavant information related to each cocktail recipe.
-- The 'Delete' and 'Edit' buttons visible on every cocktail recipie.
+- The 'Delete' and 'Edit' buttons visible on every cocktail recipe.
 As previously metioned, these have the same links and path, linked to the chosen cocktail and their data.
-- A clickable link at the bottom of each seperate cocktail recipie card to advance to the full recipe page (view_cocktail).
+- A clickable link at the bottom of each seperate cocktail recipe card to advance to the full recipe page (view_cocktail).

 ### Add Cocktail (add_cocktail.html)
 <img src="cocktails/documentation/screenshots/add-cocktail-page.png">

-The Add Cocktail / Add Cocktail to My Cabinet page is for users to add their cocktail recipie to the website via a form.
+The Add Cocktail / Add Cocktail to My Cabinet page is for users to add their cocktail recipe to the website via a form.
 Only registered users(and admin) can use this feature.
-The cocktail recipie is added to The Bar (all_cocktails.html), the My Cabinet (profile.html) page and to the cocktail's collection (whichever the user selects) that can then be found through either searching The Bar, or by the carousel on the home page which then leads to the (filter_category) page.
+The cocktail recipe is added to The Bar (all_cocktails.html), the My Cabinet (profile.html) page and to the cocktail's collection (whichever the user selects) that can then be found through either searching The Bar, or by the carousel on the home page which then leads to the (filter_category) page.
 The features include:
 - Placeholders and labels on all inputs serve as helpful guidence for users.
 - Validation on all user inputs (see code breakdown again? validate class).
 - Several inputs linked to the database (see data schema, code breakdown etc for explanation of inputs, types, data links etc.)